FayzaanV/TTSFaceRecognitionMadHacks25/README.md

 6. **Express Emotion**: Your facial expressions are detected in real-time (shown in sidebar)
 7. **Speak**: Click "SPEAK" to convert your text to speech with emotion modulation

-### How Emotion Detection Works
+### How ML-Based Emotion Detection Works

-The app continuously analyzes your facial expressions while you type:
+The app uses **machine learning models** (face-api.js) to continuously analyze your facial expressions while you type:
-- **Smile** → Detected as "happy" → Speech will sound joyful
+- **Smile** → ML model detects as "happy" → Speech will sound joyful
-- **Frown** → Detected as "sad" → Speech will sound melancholic
+- **Frown** → ML model detects as "sad" → Speech will sound melancholic
-- **Raised eyebrows** → Detected as "surprised" → Speech will sound excited
+- **Raised eyebrows** → ML model detects as "surprised" → Speech will sound excited
 - **Neutral** → Default tone

+The ML models run entirely in your browser, processing facial landmarks and expression patterns in real-time.
 When you click "SPEAK", the app combines your typed text with your detected emotion and sends it to Fish Audio API, which generates natural, expressive speech.

 ## Use Cases